 This product includes software code developed by third parties, including software code subject to the enclosed GNU General Public License (GPL) or GNU Lesser General Public License (LGPL).
 The GPL Code and LGPL Code used in this product are distributed WITHOUT ANY WARRANTY and are subject to the copyrights of the authors, and to the terms of the applicable licenses included in the download.
-For details, see the GPL Code and LGPL Code for this product and the terms of the GPL and the LGPL.
+For details, see the GPL Code and LGPL Code for this product and the terms of the GPL and the LGPL, which are available on the enclosed user manual disk and can be accessed by inserting the disk into your CD-ROM drive and opening the "GPL.exe" file.